What to Ask a Home Builder

-Having been a real estate agent for the past thirty years helps with my perspective on guiding home buyers on purchasing new construction.
+Having been a real estate agent for the past thirty-five years helps with my perspective on guiding home buyers on purchasing new construction.
 Even more importantly, I grew up in a building family.
-My father, Ted Gassett was a well-respected builder for many years.
+My father, Ted Gassett, was a well-respected reputable builder for many years.

-Given the variation in home builders it imperative to ask the right questions when buying a new home!
+Given the variation in home builders, it is imperative to ask all the key questions when buying a new home!
 Below you will see my suggestions on what to ask the builder before you sign a purchase contract.
 Use these tips for buying a new home to make sound decisions!

 An important tip when buying a new home:

 Take a stab at using Google.
 Search both the builder’s name and their company name.
 It would be best if you were looking for any negative reviews or other news that may put into question your decision to build with them.

 It might also be wise to ask the home builder for a list of references.
 Speaking with previous clients is never a bad idea.
 Researching the builder’s qualification is a crucial part of due diligence.

 2. What Type of Homes Do They Typically Build?

 Different builders specialize in various types of construction.
 It makes sense to choose a custom builder with a proven ability to build the kind of home you want.

 For example, if the builder typically builds economy homes and all of a sudden jumps into selling luxury homes, this is something you may want to think twice about.
 There is so much that goes into building a luxury home.